wallaceoc/DevOps-Course-Starter/README.md

 Step 2
 Create a new TRELLO API KEY and TOKEN
 Visit ['https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/'](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/) for detailed instructions on how to both create an API_KEY and TOKEN

+## TESTING
+Add pytest as a dependency of our project by running poetry add pytest.
+This should download pytest and also update pyproject.toml for you.
+'''bash
+$ poetry add pytest
+'''

+Run ALL the tests by typing pytest from the command line
+'''bash
+$ pytest
+'''

+Run the tests from a specific class
+'''bash
+pytest todo_app/tests/<file.py>
+'''bash